-These days, the conversation around sexual health has changed.
-The term now not only encompasses preventing sexually transmitted infections and/or pregnancy (that is, if you don’t want to get pregnant), but female sexual pleasure, consent, and comfort, too — at every stage of our lives.
+These days, the conversation around sexual health has totally changed.
+The term now not only encompasses preventing sexually transmitted infections and/or pregnancy (that is, if you don’t want to get pregnant) but female sexual pleasure, consent and comfort (heck yeah!) — at every stage of our lives.
 So it’s only right that the sexual tools we need should change with it.

 “There’s no reason that sexual activity shouldn’t be safe and pleasurable,” says Dr. Lauren Streicher, MD, medical director of the Northwestern Medicine Center for Sexual Health and Menopause and author of Sex Rx.
 “For so many women, their sexual activity is about making it nice for the guy or their partner… and while that’s good, it should also be about themselves.”